MLBazaar/MLPrimitives/docs/community/annotations.rst

        the file should be ``super.cool.module.CoolPrimitive.json``.
     3. Add proper description of what the primitive does in the corresponding entry, as well as a link to its documentation.
 If there is no documentation available, put the link to its source code.
-And don't forget to add you name and e-mail address to the `contributors` list!
+And don't forget to add you name and e-mail address to the ``contributors`` list!
-    4. Add a pipeline annotation that uses your primitive inside the pipelines folder, named exactly like your primitive.
-If adding a pipeline is not possible for any reason, please infirm the maintainers, as this probably means that a new dataset might need to be added.
+    4. Add a pipeline annotation that uses your primitive inside the pipelines folder, named exactly like your primitive, and test it with the command ``mlprimitives test pipelines/your.pipeline.json``.
+       If adding a pipeline is not possible for any reason, please inform the maintainers, as this probably means that a new dataset needs to be added.

 5. Review your changes and make sure that everything continues to work properly by executing the ``make test-all`` command.
-6. Push all your changes to GitHub and open a Pull Request, indicating in the description which issue you are resolving and what the changes consit of.
+6. Push all your changes to GitHub and open a Pull Request, indicating in the description which issue you are resolving and what the changes consist of.

 Modifying an existing annotation
 --------------------------------